Using Blackmagic DaVinci Resolve Studio for DCP creation

 If I want to make a 2K 25 FPS SMPTE DCP from a From Rec.709 2.4 gamma 1998×1080 Quicktime/MXF Prores 422 HQ video file, I choose the same project frame rate as the video file:

 Project settings – Timeline frame rate = 25 FPS

 When exporting a DCP in Resolve, I export a clean 5.1 timeline track from a 5.1 sound track.

-If the film has a stereo soundtrack, I upmix to 5.1 and added it as a timeline track.
+If the film has a stereo soundtrack, I upmix to 5.1 and add it as a timeline track.
 Read more about upmixing in Pro Tools Ultimate and Resolve.
 If the soundtrack is mono, it is important to have the mono track in the center channel.

 I do not use the audio bus when exporting a DCP, the audio bus is only used when adding effects like upmixing or normalizing.

 Change Audio Track Type to – 5.1, not 5.1 Film.